-- Area Selection If the mouse button is pressed inside a drawing, but not inside any figure, the area selection mode is activated after a short delay.
-The starting point marks one corner of a "rubber band" rectangle.
-While the mouse button is held down, the other corner of that rectangle can be dragged by moving the mouse.
-When the button is released, all figures that are completely inside the rectangle area are selected.
-Combining this with the "Add to Selection" function is possible. - Inspection.
-Some figures have an additional inspect function that is invoked by doubleclicking them, which displays some additional information of the figure without modifying it.
-E.g., all connected text figures (see Section 4.3.2: The Connected Text Tool) select their parent during inspection. - Direct Modification Some figures have an additional direct manipulation function that is invoked by clicking on them with the right mouse button.
-E.g., all text figures switch into edit mode. - Dragging If the mouse button is pressed inside a figure and held down, the drag mode is activated.
-All figures that are currently selected are moved until the mouse button is released.
-An advanced feature of dragging is that it is possible to change a figure's parent.
-For more information on this function, see Section 4.3.2: The Connected Text Tool. - Stepwise Movement You can use the cursor movement keys on the keyboard to move selected figures upward, downward, leftward or rightward in steps of one pixel.
+- Stepwise Movement You can use the cursor movement keys on the keyboard to move selected figures upward, downward, leftward or rightward in steps of one pixel.
 If no figure is selected, the cursor keys scroll the viewable area of the drawing in its window.
 By holding the shift key during cursor movement, selected figures are moved in steps of 10 pixels. - Manipulating Depending on the kind of selected figure, handles are displayed at special points within the figure.
 Using these handles, a figure can be manipulated.
-The different types of handles are discussed in Section 4.3.2 in the subsection of the corresponding figure's tool. - Open Target Location If the control key is pressed while clicking on a figure, the target location of the figure (if set) is opened (see the subsection of the target tool in Section 4.3.2 for details).
+The different types of handles are discussed in Section 4.2.2 in the subsection of the corresponding figure's tool. - Open Target Location If the control key is pressed while clicking on a figure, the target location of the figure (if set) is opened (see the subsection of the target tool in Section 4.2.2 for details).